nanocurrency/nano-docs/docs/releases/network-upgrades.md

 | Node upgrade + distribution of one block per transition phase | Yes | <ul><li>Can be used for multi-phase upgrades, including in combination with other options</li><li>Timing flexible</li></ul> | <ul><li>Requires manual intervention</li><li>Adds additional code complexity</li><li>Can cause unchecked table to fill during transition</li></ul> |

 ### Epoch blocks
-A special block type that can only be generated using the genesis key will be accepted by nodes and be attached as the frontier blocks on each account-chain on the network.
+A special block type that can only be generated using a pre-determined private key.
+These will be accepted by nodes and be attached as the frontier blocks on each account-chain on the network.
 This feature was built to allow very limited controls using these blocks: they cannot change account balances or representatives, only upgrade the account versions to allow new block structures.
 See [State block upgrade](#state-blocks) details for an example.

 | Trigger | Uses blocks | Benefits | Drawbacks |
 |---------|-------------|----------|-----------|